Ralph Baker (linebacker): Professional career

-Baker was selected in the third round by the Steelers and in the sixth round by the Jets, he played 11 seasons from 1964 to 1974 at OLB and MLB for the Jets.
+Baker was selected in the third round of the 1964 NFL draft by the Steelers and in the sixth round of the AFL draft by the Jets, he played 11 seasons from 1964 to 1974 at OLB and MLB for the Jets.
 His 141 games, all as a starter, are 25th most in club history.
 He was defensive captain from 1973-74, notched 19 career interceptions and 14 sacks.
 Baker made two memorable plays in the 1968 postseason.
 He recovered an errant lateral from Daryle Lamonica to Charley Smith in the AFL championship game at Shea stadium to halt the Raiders’ attack with 2 minutes to go, preserving the win.
 Then, in Super Bow III, Baker recovered a Tom Matte fumble to set up a Jets’ field goal in third quarter.

 He retired during training camp in 1975 and remained with club for a year as a scout.
 Becoming the 1st former Jet player to join the club's coaching staff in 1980, Baker was the NY Jets Linebackers coach for 5 seasons from 1980-84 where he mentored fellow Penn State linebackers...
 Greg Buttle and Lance Mehl as players on the Jets roster.